Assistant Professor, Teaching Stream - Social Psychology

 Job Category: Faculty - Teaching Stream (continuing)

-The Department of Psychology at the University of Toronto Scarborough (UTSC) invites applications for a teaching stream appointment in the area of Social Psychology.
-The appointment will be at the rank of Assistant Professor, Teaching Stream with an expected start date of July 1, 2021, or shortly thereafter.
+The Department of Psychology in the Faculty of Arts and Science at the University of Toronto invites applications for two (2) full-time teaching-stream positions in the area of Social Psychology.
+The appointments are at the rank of Assistant Professor, Teaching Stream, beginning on July 1, 2023, or shortly thereafter.

+All qualified applicants are invited to apply by clicking on the link below.
+Applicants must submit a cover letter; a current curriculum vitae; and a complete teaching dossier to include a teaching statement, sample syllabi and course materials, and teaching evaluations.
 Equity and diversity are essential to academic excellence.
-We seek candidates who value diversity and whose research, teaching, and service bear out our commitment to equity.
-Candidates therefore must also submit a statement of contributions to equity and diversity, which might cover topics such as (but not limited to): creative practice, scholarship or teaching that incorporates a focus on underrepresented communities, the development of inclusive pedagogies, or the mentoring of students from underrepresented groups.
+We seek candidates who value diversity and whose teaching and service bear out our commitment to equity.
+Candidates are therefore also asked to submit a 1-2 page statement of contributions to equity and diversity, which might cover topics such as (but not limited to): teaching that incorporates a focus on underrepresented communities, the development of inclusive pedagogies, or the mentoring of students from underrepresented groups.

-All applications materials, including reference letters, must be received by November 30, 2020.
+All application materials, including reference letters, must be received by December 7, 2022.

 All qualified candidates are encouraged to apply; however, Canadians and permanent residents will be given priority.